UO-CS-OER/CS211-text/_sources/00-Preliminaries/00-03-Install_IDE.md

 - Your instructor may standardize on one or the other.
-It is impractical to repeat each example in both systems, or to offer expert advice in using both, so for maximum support you may wish to use the IDE your instructor chooses.
+It is impractical to repeat each example in both systems, or to offer expert advice on using both, so for maximum support you may wish to use the IDE your instructor chooses.
 - Your classmates may already have familiarity with one or the other.
   Especially if you have a study group that discusses and works on